alberto56/lakaylink/README.md

   Buyer google sign into the system from /custom-login page.

-  First he will be the unverified user hence he will see /home page, then this controller will display a list like Continue as buyer, Continue as seller in /home page.
+  First he will be the unverified user hence he will see /home page, which display a list like Continue as buyer, Continue as seller in /home page.

   If user clicks on buyer, If unverified user It will take him to buyer verification form